Counting closed geodesics in strata: Geometry of a quadratic differential

 \subsection{Extremal lengths and flat lengths of saddle connections}

 As mentioned above, we can also define a notion of extremal length for saddle connections.
 Let $\omega$ be a saddle connection connecting two distinct critical points in $(X,q)$.
 Let $E_\omega$ be the annulus obtained by taking the largest regular neighborhood of $\omega$ that is still a topological disk and then cutting a slit open along $\omega$.
 Let $l=\ell_q(\omega)$ and $e$ be the radius of $E_\omega$ (the $q$--distance between $\omega$ and the boundary of $E_\omega$).
-Then, we define
+Then, we define (the second inequality follows from \eqnref{Moduli})